A free, simple GUI utility made on a whim to download and manage macOS's beautiful video wallpapers.

 Future release plans

 The current design should continue to work moving forward as Apple adds new videos as it reads the current OS's list, provided Apple does not radically change the way Wallpapers work.
-Provided it doesn't require much effort, I'd like to provide a download completion status and perhaps move this to Next.js or React.

 This application's intent is a simple point-and-click interface for downloading the videos.
 There are no plans to extend beyond this functionality.